-The forecast increase reflects an increase in the rate of subsidy income provided by NZTA (63%), for projected capital and operational expenditure.
+The forecast increase reflects increase in the rate of subsidy income provided by NZTA (63%), for projected capital and operational expenditure.

-- Expenditure budgets for maintenance expenditure has been increased, particularly for environmental maintenance, emergency reinstatement, street lighting and traffic services. - There has been an increase in Direct Expenditure due to the change in NZTA policy for emergency reinstatement category wherein operational first response, clean-up and immediate repairs after a severe weather or storm event are classified as operational expenditure. - The increases in budgets have been partly offset by a decrease in budgeted interest costs.
+- Expenditure budgets for maintenance expenditure has been increased, particularly for environmental maintenance, emergency reinstatement, street lighting and traffic services. - There has been an increase in Direct Expenditure dut to the hange in NZTA policy for emergency reinstatement category wherein operational first response, clean up and immediate repairs after a natural event such as heavy rain are classified as operational expenditure. - The increases in budgets have been partly offset by a decrease in budgeted interest costs.

-- The capital expenditure budget has been reduced for emergency reinstatement and has been offset by a similar increase in the operating expenditure.
-The budget for minor improvements has also been reduced. - Traffic services renewal budget has increased and includes the first year of the LED streetlight conversion project. - Structural bridge maintenance which includes component replacement has increased to reflect the current level of budget in 2016/17 EAP.
+- The capital expenditure buget has been reduced for emergency reinstatement and has been offset by a similar increase in the operating expenditure.
+The budget for minor improvements has also been reduced. - Traffic services renewal budget has increased and includes the first year of the LED streetlight conversion project. - Structural bridge maintenance which includes component replacement has increased to reflect the current level of budget in 16/17 EAP.